 I’ll illustrate it on an example of Kathleen… Kathleen has been in a marriage for the past 7… 15… 25 years?
 Her husband is a man of mediocre quality.
 A man from the lower shelf.

 Perhaps you can relate..
 When you are looking for some special shoes for tomorrow, you storm thru the store last minute, and can’t find anything you like or can afford… and … suddenly you see them: 75% off.
 Nobody wanted them so far.
-There is some damage in material, there is something wrong with them, but you don’t investigate: you are tired of looking and glad these shoes crossed your path.
+There is some damage in material, there is something wrong with them, but you don’t investigate: you are tired of looking, it’s TIME to get some shoes, and you are glad these shoes crossed your path.

 This is how Kathleen found her husband.

 But just like a cheap shoe, a man from the lower shelf has issues: it’s often uncomfortable, leaves blisters, and even the heel may break in public, bringing you shame.
 Oh, no.

 But the man is not important in the story.
 When Kat feels really unhappy and alone she calls her friend, and complain what the guy did again.

 And from time to time the friend will bring up a question: “Well, so leave!
 What are you getting out of this?
 How long are you going to suffer?”